Mina (Italian singer): Queen of Screamers (1958–1961)

 In September, she started her solo career with the backing of the band Happy Boys.
 Her concert in September 1958, before an audience of 2,500 people at the Theatre of Rivarolo del Re, won enthusiastic approval from local critics.
 She soon signed with Davide Matalon, owner of the small record company Italdisc.
 Her first single, "Non partir"/"Malatia", was produced under the stage name Mina for the Italian audience.
 Simultaneously, "Be Bop A Lula"/"When" was issued under the name Baby Gate for the international audience.
-Baby was chosen as a contrast to her 178 cm height (5 ft 10 in) – exceptionally tall for an Italian woman – and Gate as a tribute to The Golden Gate Quartet.
+Baby was chosen as a contrast to her 178 cm height – exceptionally tall for an Italian woman – and Gate as a tribute to The Golden Gate Quartet.
 In December, her performance at the Sei giorni della canzone festival of Milan was described by the La Notte newspaper as the "birth of a star".
 It was Mina's last performance with the Happy Boys, as her family refused to let her skip college for a scheduled tour of Turkey.

 Less than a month after the breakup with her previous band, Mina co-founded a new group called Solitari, which consisted of a singer, a saxophonist, a pianist, a contrabassist, and a guitarist.
 Her first hit with the band featured Mina performing an extra-loud, syncopated version of the popular song "Nessuno" ("Nobody"), which she performed at the first rock festival in the Milan Ice Palace in February 1959.
 Performances of the song on the TV game shows Lascia o raddoppia? and Il musichiere on 1 March and 4 April were hailed by Italian critics.
 The starlet signed with Elio Gigante, an experienced artist manager.
 In the following years, he organized her performances in the grand ballrooms of Italy.
 Her first Italian No. 1 hit was the up-tempo "Tintarella di luna" ("Moon Tan") in September 1959, which was performed in her first musicarello (musical comedy film), Juke box – Urli d'amore.
 In late 1959, Matalon had her drop the name Baby Gate in favour of Mina.

 Growing up (1960–1965)

-In 1960, Mina made her Festival della canzone italiana in Sanremo debut with two songs.
+In 1960, Mina made her Festival della canzone italiana debut in Sanremo with two songs.
 She turned to slow emotional love songs for the first time.
 The song "È vero" ("It's True") reached No. 4 on the Italian charts.
 Gino Paoli's song "Il cielo in una stanza" ("The Sky in a Room") marked the beginning of the young singer's transformation from a rock and roll shrieker to a feminine inspiration for cantautori.
 The idea for the song "Love can grow at any moment at any place" had come to Paoli while lying on a bed and looking at the purple ceiling.
 The single topped the list of annual sales in Italy and reached the Billboard Hot 100 as "This World We Love In".
 Video performances of the song were included in the musicarellos Io bacio... tu baci and Appuntamento a Ischia, and in 1990, in the soundtrack of the film Goodfellas.